py-why/dowhy/docs/source/contributing/contributing-code.rst

       git rebase --signoff HEAD^^^

-#. (advanced) Poetry fixes its dependecies and their version with a poetry.lock file.
-Poetry's dependencies should be updated regularly by maintainers via
+#. (advanced) uv fixes its dependecies and their version with a uv.lock file. uv's dependencies should be updated regularly by maintainers via

    .. code:: shell

-     poetry update
+     uv sync

    For most PRs, this is unnecessary.
 If a PR necessitates a lockfile change, we request that you provide a justification as to why a dependency update was necessary.